 #2 – Window Shop

 Window shopping is the first thing I avoid when I know I don’t want to spend money.
 I find whenever I’m window shopping I’m convinced that I need that $20 fuzzy ponytail that I know I’ll never wear.
-I know that sometimes it’s super fun to just walk around the mall with your friends and talk and shop without buying.
+I know that sometimes it’s really fun to just walk around the mall with your friends and talk and shop without buying.
 Chances are that you’ll leave with something.

 #3 – Pay Full Price

 I’ll never understand the thought process of a person who buys something without having some kind of discount, or rewards program.
-There are so many insane ways to get benefits back just from buying things (especially online).
+There are so many insane ways to get benefits back from just buying things! (especially online).

 #4 – Throw Away Anything That Isn’t Trash